fraserdominicdavid/geotech-pandas/docs/index.rst

       ^^^

-      The reference guide contains a detailed description of the functions, modules, and objects included in ``geotech-pandas``.
+      The reference guide contains a detailed description of the functions, modules, and objects included in geotech-pandas.
 The reference describes how the methods work and which parameters can be used.
 It assumes that you have an understanding of the key concepts.

     .. grid-item-card:: Contribution
       :link: contribution/index